HDR Information, Resources and Policy

 - Completion (exit) seminar papers benefit by discussing your strategies for its preparation and presentation with your supervisor.

-This exit seminar paper should generally be delivered approximately six to nine months before your date of anticipated submission.
+The exit seminar paper should generally be delivered approximately six to nine months before your date of anticipated submission.

 The paper may be delivered at the annual summer school or to a school group within your discipline area.

-Apart from the two mandatory seminar presentations, the Faculty strongly encourages and supports candidates who also wish to present at external conferences during candidacy.
+The Faculty strongly encourages and supports candidates who also wish to present at external conferences during candidacy.

 Remote connection to seminars